Adding Nodes to a Cluster

 • Permissions to manage OCI Compute instances and load balancers.
 See the Overview of IAM and Common Policies for more information.

-Follow the instructions in this section to provision OCI Compute nodes using the add-nodes-v1.x.x.zip file in the Resource Manager service.
+Follow the instructions in this section to provision OCI Compute nodes using the add-nodes.zip file in the Resource Manager service.

 Part 2: Add Nodes to Cluster